 Profile: Intercontinental Exchange Inc (ICE.N)

-The Company's exchanges include futures exchanges in the United States, the United Kingdom, continental Europe, Canada and Singapore, and cash equities exchanges and equity options exchanges in the United States.
-The Company operates over-the-counter (OTC), markets for physical energy and credit default swaps (CDS) and trade execution.
-To serve global derivatives markets, the Company operates central counterparty clearing houses in the United States, the United Kingdom, continental Europe, Canada and Singapore.
-In addition, the Company also offers a range of data and connectivity services to its global financial and commodity markets, including pricing and reference data, exchange data, analytics, feeds, desktops and connectivity solutions.
+The Company's exchanges include futures exchanges in the United States, the United Kingdom, Continental Europe, Canada and Singapore, and cash equities, equity options and bond exchanges in the United States.
+The Company also operates over-the-counter (OTC), markets for physical energy and credit default swaps (CDS) and trade execution.
+To serve global derivatives markets, the Company operates central counterparty clearing houses in the United States, the United Kingdom, Continental Europe, Canada and Singapore.
+The Company offers a range of data services for global financial and commodity markets, including pricing and reference data, exchange data, analytics, feeds, desktops and connectivity solutions.
 Through its markets, clearing houses, listings and data services, it provides solutions for its customers through liquid markets, products, access to capital markets, and related services.

 The Company's OTC markets include both regulated and unregulated platforms for the execution of cleared and bilateral, or non-cleared, CDS instruments and bilateral energy contracts.
-The Company lists financially settled bilateral energy contracts on ICE Swap Trade, Creditex Group and its subsidiaries and Creditex Brokerage provide trade execution in its CDS business and are authorized and regulated by the Commodity Futures Trading Commission (CFTC).
-The Company offers electronic trading on its physically settled North American natural gas, power, and global crude and refined oil products through ICE U.S. OTC Commodity Markets.
+ICE Swap Trade, Creditex Group and its subsidiaries and Creditex Brokerage provide trade execution in its CDS business and are authorized and regulated by the Commodity Futures Trading Commission (CFTC).
+The Company offers electronic trading of contracts based on physically settled natural gas, power and refined oil products through ICE U.S. OTC Commodity Markets.

 The Company operates clearing houses, each of which acts as a central counterparty.
 The clearing houses provide financial security for each transaction for the duration of the position by limiting counterparty credit risk.
-The Company's clearing houses are responsible for providing clearing services to each of its futures exchanges and certain of its clearing houses clear contracts traded outside of the Company's execution venues.
-The Company's clearing houses include ICE Clear Europe, which clears ICE Futures Europe and ICE Endex futures contracts for interest rates, equity indices, energy and agriculture products, as well as ICE Futures U.S. futures contracts for energy and OTC European CDS instruments; ICE Clear U.S., which clears ICE Futures U.S. soft commodity, currency, metals, credit and domestic and equity index futures contracts; ICE Clear Credit, which clears North American, European, Asian-Pacific and Emerging Market CDS instruments; ICE Clear Canada, which clears ICE Futures Canada agricultural futures contracts; ICE Clear Netherlands, which clears Dutch equity options (which are traded on The Order Machine, an unrelated trading platform), and ICE Clear Singapore, which clears ICE Futures Singapore commodity contracts and foreign exchange (FX).
+The Company's clearing houses are responsible for providing clearing services to each of its futures exchanges and certain of its clearing houses clear contracts traded outside of its execution venues.
+The Company's clearing houses are ICE Clear Europe, which clears ICE Futures Europe and ICE Endex futures contracts for interest rates, equity indices, energy and agriculture products, as well as ICE Futures U.S. futures contracts for energy and OTC European CDS instruments; ICE Clear U.S., which clears ICE Futures U.S. soft commodity, currency, metals, credit and domestic and equity index futures contracts; ICE Clear Credit, which clears North American, European, Asian-Pacific and Emerging Market CDS instruments; ICE Clear Canada, which clears ICE Futures Canada agricultural futures contracts; ICE Clear Netherlands, which clears Dutch equity options (which are traded on The Order Machine, an unrelated trading platform), and ICE Clear Singapore, which clears ICE Futures Singapore commodity contracts and foreign exchange (FX).

 Securities Trading and Listings

-The Company operates approximately three securities exchanges for the trading of cash equities, including exchange traded products (ETP), fixed income securities and securities options.
-The Company, through its listings operations, it offers corporate and ETP issuers access to the United States capital markets.
-The Company conducts its securities trading and listings business through various exchanges and marketplaces, such as NYSE and NYSE Arca.
+The Company operates securities exchanges for the trading of cash equities, including exchange traded funds (ETFs), fixed income securities and securities options.
+In addition, through its listings operations, the Company offers corporate and ETF issuers access to the United States capital markets.
+The Company conducts its securities trading and listings business through NYSE, NYSE MKT and NYSE Arca.

-The Company competes with CME Group, Nasdaq Futures, Inc., Eurex, Deutsche Borse, NLX, OMX Group, Inc., Nasdaq OMX Group, Inc., BATS Global Markets, Inc., the London Stock Exchange, Euronext, The Stock Exchange of Hong Kong Limited, Toronto Stock Exchange, Chicago Board Options Exchange, Inc., the International Securities Exchange Holdings, Inc., Bloomberg L.P. and Thomson Reuters Corporation, IHSMarkit, SIX Financial, CenturyLink and Transaction Network Services.
+The Company competes with CME Group, Nasdaq OMX Group, Inc., Deutsche Borse, Curve Global, EEX, BATS Global Markets, Inc., London Stock Exchange, Euronext, The Stock Exchange of Hong Kong Limited, Toronto Stock Exchange, Chicago Board Options Exchange, Inc., Bloomberg L.P., Thomson Reuters Corporation, IHSMarkit, SIX Financial, CenturyLink and Transaction Network Services.

 Intercontinental Exchange Inc